-Control Assessment Compliance?
-Table 4-5 - Soft landscaped area.
-344.8/710.3100 = 48.56%.
+Control Assessment Compliance Table 4-5 - Principal Private Open Space (PPOS).
+Minimum 24sqm with minimum dimensions of 4m.
+PPOS = over 24sqm and 6mx4m dimension at rear of lot.
 Yes.
-Minimum 30% of the allotment area.
-Table 4-5 - Principal Private Open Yes.
-Space (PPOS).
-Minimum 24sqm with minimum Total DDOS = >24aam provided at dimensions dimensions of 4m.
-Total PPOS = >24sqm provided at dimensions >4.0m Table 4-5 - Solar Access.
+Table 4-5 - Solar Access.
+50% of the area required for PPOS (of both proposed development and adjoining properties) should receive at least 3 hours of sunlight between 9am and 3pm on June 21.
+No overshadowing of PPOS.
+Proposed dwelling will not overshadow adjoining PPOS as it is single storey development only.
 Yes.
-50% of the area required for PPOS (of both No overshadowing of PPOS. proposed development and adjoining Proposed dwelling will not overshadow properties) should receive at least 3 hours of sunlight between 9am and 3pm on June adjoining PPOS as it is single storey 21. development only.
 Table 4-5 - Garages and carparking.
+Maximum double car garage door width 6m.
+3 bedrooms or more to provide at least 2 car spaces.
+Double garage proposed.
+Width = 4.81m.
+2 spaces provided/double garage.
 Yes.
-Maximum double car garage door width Double garage proposed.
-Width = 4.8m.
-6m.
-3 bedrooms or more to provide at least 2 car spaces.
-2 spaces provided.
 Control Assessment Compliance?
-4.1 Development Surrounding Oran Yes.
-Park House.
-The proposed development generally complies with the Exemption Guidelines, with the Proposals for subdivision and development that are seeking exemption exception that the design of dwellings for each street block is not being undertaken from Integrated Development referrals to simultaneously and delivered as a complete Heritage NSW and exemption from package by one builder.
-This provision cannot Section 60 approval under the Heritage Act be complied with as the lots have been 1977 must comply with the guidelines contained in the Oran Park State Heritage subdivided and sold to individual property owners.
-Register listing and with the requirements owners. contained in the NSW Heritage Act 1977.
-The development is thereby integrated development and was referred to Heritage NSW Approval under the NSW Heritage Act for concurrence.
-On 25 January 2022, Heritage 1977 is required for development which NSW advised Council that (in order to does not meet the guidelines of the Oran Park Heritage Exemptions. streamline DA's) all DA's within the heritage curtilage that comply with the Exemption ant riomago Exemplione.
-Guidelines (with the exception of the 'one builder' control) can be approved (without formal referral) subject to standard GTAs issued Heritage NSW.
-The proposed development fully complies with the Exemption Guidelines (with the exception of the 'one builder' control) and is therefore subject to the standard GTA's, which have been included as recommended conditions of consent.
-A copy of the advice and standard GTAs issued by Heritage NSW is attached to this report.
-Development must be designed to The cite is legated incide the area identified in maintain significant view lines illustrated in The site is located inside the area identified in figure 4-1.
-Development is for a single storey Figure 4-1. ngare i i bevelepment le lei a single storey
+Development Surrounding Oran Park House.
+Proposals for subdivision and development that are seeking exemption from Integrated Development referrals to Heritage NSW and exemption from Section 60 approval under the Heritage Act 1977 must comply with the guidelines contained in the Oran Park State Heritage Register listing and with the requirements contained in the NSW Heritage Act 1977.
+Approval under the NSW Heritage Act 1977 is required for development which does not meet the guidelines of the Oran Park Heritage Exemptions.
+The proposed development is located outside of the Heritage curtilage of SHR Item Oran Park House and is therefore not subject to this control.
+The site is not located inside the area identified in figure 4-1.
+The proposed dwelling house is sympathetically designed and complements the setting of Oran Park House.
+Development must be designed to maintain significant view lines illustrated in Figure 4-1.